Harsh-Panchal-1/Spotify-Clone/README.md

 ## ✨ Features

 * Accurate visual replication of the Spotify Home Page design.
-* Responsive layout (adapts to different screen sizes, though focus was on the desktop view).
 * Clean, semantic HTML structure.
 * Stylish CSS for a modern user experience.